PhilOfCalth/Java8Experiments/src/completableFuture/decorator/readme.md

 I would test the usability of Completable future.

-The book uses this extra method to ilustrate that fact that you do not need to overwride all of the functions in the interface(Component or TextComponent in my case) as the abstract class (Decorator) does this work for you.
+The book uses this extra method to ilustrate that fact that you do not need to overwride all of the functions in the interface(Component or VisualComponentInterface in my case) as the abstract class (Decorator) does this work for you.

 ## Methods Passed to supplyAsync
 The question here is to lambda or not to lambda.
 As a personal rule of thumb, if the function is more than three lines